brooklynrail/brooklynrail-platform/content/events/2020/07/per-sister-incarcerated-women-of-louisiana.md

 event_platform:
   - zoom
 ---
-The recent Ford Foundation exhibition, ***[Per(Sister): Incarcerated Women of Louisiana](https://www.fordfoundation.org/about/the-ford-foundation-center-for-social-justice/ford-foundation-gallery/exhibitions/per-sister-incarcerated-women-of-louisiana/)*** explores one of the most critical issues of inequality and injustice facing our nation today through the lens of a population too often overlooked.
+The current Ford Foundation exhibition, ***[Per(Sister): Incarcerated Women of Louisiana](https://www.fordfoundation.org/about/the-ford-foundation-center-for-social-justice/ford-foundation-gallery/exhibitions/per-sister-incarcerated-women-of-louisiana/)*** explores one of the most critical issues of inequality and injustice facing our nation today through the lens of a population too often overlooked.
 With an alarming rise in rates of female incarceration, this exhibition seeks to build awareness of the crucial issues that impact women before, during, and after incarceration.
 The exhibition presents works from more than 30 artists who created new pieces based on the personal stories of 30 formerly and currently incarcerated women: *persisters*.
 Stories of loss, hope, despair, survival, triumph, and persistence are shared in a variety of forms, demonstrating simultaneously the universal struggles faced by communities impacted by incarceration and the personal resilience of each woman featured.

 ***[Per(Sister)](https://www.persister.info)*** originated at the Newcomb Art Museum of Tulane University under the leadership of museum director Monica Ramirez-Montagut with assistance from Laura Blereau, and was developed in equal partnership with Syrita Steib and Dolfinette Martin with additional support provided by Operation Restoration and Women with a Vision.